-Speak to someone: Everyone will tell you this one and it probably is the most obvious but speak to someone about how you are feeling.
+Everyone will tell you this one and it probably is the most obvious, but speak to someone about how you are feeling.
 This can be done in a few ways; you could speak to a family member, a friend you trust or a member of staff you feel comfortable with.
 If you find speaking face to face difficult, you could try calling one of the many helplines that are available.

-Write a letter: If you’re not ready to speak to someone yet, write a letter to yourself explaining how you’re feeling and why.
+If you’re not ready to speak to someone yet, write a letter to yourself explaining how you’re feeling and why.
 Be as open and truthful with yourself as you can be.
-Then, a few days later you could read it back to yourself and imagine that someone else wrote it and think about how you would help them.
-This really helped me and although it sounds a little odd, its 100% worth a try!
+Then, a few days later, you could read it back to yourself and imagine that someone else wrote it and think about how you would help them.
+This really helped me and although it sounds a little odd, it's 100% worth a try!

 Smile at people when you walk past each other